 Our College planning aligns with Yuba Community College District governing board's Strategic Plan as well as long range and annual integrated planning cycles.
+Long range planning and District to do it) designed to improve student achievement.
+Student achievement measures are examined, prompting hypotheses for any identified student success outcomes.
+Established Objectives are then reaffirmed or adjusted according to these "discoveries" and hypotheses.

-Long range planning and District Goals provide Woodland Community College with a planning "horizon" reflected in the College Educational Master Plan.
+Goals provide Woodland Community College with a planning "horizon" reflected in the College Educational Master Plan.

 Short-term planning, on the other hand, provides our College response time to emerging educational trends, dynamic state budgets, regional initiatives, and the like.
-Each academic year begins with a review of established College 3-year Objectives (what we want to do) and associated Action Plans (how we plan to do it) designed to "move the needle" on our annual Objectives.
-Clear student achievement data measurements are examined, prompting hypotheses for any identified student success outcomes.
-Established Objectives are then reaffirmed or adjusted according to these "discoveries" and hypotheses.
+Each academic year begins with review of established College 3-year Objectives (what we want to do) and associated Action Plans (how we plan